- Development Process

 - The release branches are named

 r/6.x).
-They are the latest state of development for a specific release.
-Only bug fixes and no features may be added to these branches.
-All releases are created from these branches.
+They are the latest state of development for a specific major version.
+All minor releases are created from these branches.
 The branches live on as long as there may be additional maintenance releases for a given version.

 - Git tags in the form of